GC-DRI/DRI26/mapping-fundamentals.md

 Before we go further and play with how this data is visualized, we should export this point feature layer for future use.
 An important thing to note that while we continue to change and visualize this data in the map project, the original files housed in the browser haven't changed.
 So, while we have the Noise Complaint layer in the map project, it doesn't exist in our browser.
 If we delete it or want to use it in a different project, we would have to create this layer over again.
 Instead, we can export the layer as a standalone file housed on your computer and accessible through the browser.

-To do export the Noise Complaint feature layer, right-click 2024 Noise Complaints and hover over **Export**, then select **Save Features As**.
+To export the Noise Complaint feature layer, right-click 2024 Noise Complaints and hover over **Export**, then select **Save Features As**.

 Select **ESRI Shapefile** from the Format Dropdown box.
 For File Name, use the ellipses to navigate to the data folder for this project, and name the file 2024NoiseComplaints.